-For the 2020 State Primary, which is Aug.
-11, previously registered voters do not need a witness for their absentee ballot.
+For the 2020 General Election, which is Nov.
+3, previously registered voters do not need a witness for their absentee ballot.
 Make sure your voter information (name, address, ID number and signature) is complete on the signature envelope.
 If you have not registered before, you will still need a witness.

 Ways To Get an Absentee Ballot

 - Apply online for an absentee ballot

 - Download and print the application (PDF) and return it via one of the below options.
 (Applications are available in multiple languages; see the language options at the top of this webpage.)

 - Call Hennepin County at 612-348-5151 to request an absentee application.